zsparal/api-documentation/source/reference/v2/balances-api/get-balance.rst

 .. parameter:: transferFrequency
     :type: string

-    The frequency at which the available amount on the balance will be transferred away to the configured transfer destination.
+    The frequency at which the available amount on the balance will be settled to the configured transfer destination.
 See ``transferDestination``.

     Possible values: